9 Best Dutch Windmills to Visit in the Netherlands (Beyond Zaanse Schans)

-As a fine art landscape photographer and fine art printmaker based in the Netherlands for the past seven years, I’ve spent countless mornings photographing historic Dutch windmills across changing light, seasons, and weather conditions.
-Many of the images throughout this guide are available as museum-quality fine art prints for homes, offices, healthcare spaces, and interior interiors — personally printed and crafted in my Netherlands studio.
-But first, here are the best places to experience National Windmill Day in the Netherlands.
+As a fine art landscape photographer and fine art printmaker based in the Netherlands for the past seven years, I've spent countless mornings photographing historic Dutch windmills across changing light, seasons, and weather conditions.
+Many of the images featured throughout this guide are available as museum-quality fine art prints, personally crafted in my Netherlands studio.

 There’s one windmill in particular that’s become part of my routine— The Riekermolen in Amsterdam.
 It sits along one of my regular 10K step walks from home, and no matter the season or the light (it's always about the light!), it never really looks the same twice.
 Some mornings it’s completely still, reflected in calm water.
 Other days, the skies light up against fast-moving clouds.
 It’s simple, but it never ceases to amaze me.